 The Temple of Maharraqua is much smaller than the other temples you will see at the site, and it was also never completed.
 Nonetheless, it has one very unique feature which has intrigued historian for ages, and this is its winding staircase, bearing in mind that no other Nubian temples in all of Egypt have this sort of feature.
 Also, because it was never completed, there is no inscription, which means that nobody really knows who built it.

 Explore the Best of Egypt

 If you are cruising Lake Nasser, be sure that your tour includes at least half of a day spent at Wadi El Seboua as it is a wonderful and unforgettable site.
-Better stil – why not explore our Egypt travel packages, where you’ll discover several private guided Egypt tours that include a trip to Wadi El Seboua.
+Better stil – why not explore even more Egypt tourist attractions with one of our luxury Lake Nasser cruises that include a visit to Wadi El Seboua.